Trump social media account shares video mentioning "unified reich"

 The 30-second video appeared on Trump's account at a time when the presumptive Republican nominee for president, while seeking to portray President Biden as soft on antisemitism, has himself repeatedly faced criticism for using language and rhetoric associated with Nazi Germany.

-It was posted and shared on the former president's Truth Social account while he was on a lunch break from his Manhattan hush money trial.
+It was posted and shared on the former president's Truth Social account while he was on a lunch break from his Manhattan "hush money" trial.
+It remained there until being removed the following morning.

 "This was not a campaign video; it was created by a random account online and reposted by a staffer who clearly did not see the word (reich), while the president was in court," Karoline Leavitt, the campaign press secretary, said in a statement.